 When we face news that leaves us speechless with confusion and grief, and we realize we’re being led into a new path of intense suffering, what can we know to be true?

 Elisabeth Elliot used to tell a story that helps.
 When she talked about our human inability as we grapple with our circumstance, and the pain we experience during heartbreak or suffering, she’d describe a scene she’d witnessed when visiting friends at their Welsh sheep farm.

-Her friends knew their sheep were vulnerable to parasites which could harm them unto death if left untreated.
+Her friends knew sheep are vulnerable to parasites.
+Parasites which harm them — unto death — if left untreated.
 So the shepherd, once a year, took his sheep, gathered them in his arms, and submerged them, one by one, in a vat of insect-killing antiseptic.
-He, wise and caring, and knowing that each scared sheep couldn’t understand the why behind their seeming drowning experience.
+He, wise and caring, knew that each terrified sheep could not understand the why behind their seeming drowning experience.
 He knew they’d not understand even if he tried to explain.
-So, from love, he, the wise shepherd, chose to do for each what He knew must be done.
+So, from love, he, the wise shepherd, chose to do for each sheep what he knew must be done.

 “One by one John seized the animals.
 They would struggle to climb out the side and Mack the sheep dog would snarl and snap at their faces to force them back under.
 When they tried to climb up the ramp in a panicky way at the far end, John the farmer would catch them, spin them around, force them under again, holding them ears, eyes and nose submerged for a few seconds.

 And as their lord and master was pushing their head under, drowning them at least as far as they could tell, their panicky little eyes would look up over the edge of the vat, and it was easy to see what they were thinking.
 What is god doing?”

 Is our suffering, and the panic we feel when drowning in sorrow or confusion, for nothing?
 Can God be trusted?